Gagra: History

-The town was established as a Greek colony in the kingdom of Colchis, called Triglite (Τριγλίτη), inhabited by Greeks and Colchians.
+The town was established as a Greek colony in Colchis, called Triglite (Τριγλίτη).
 Colchis came under the control of the kingdom of Pontus in the 1st century BC before being absorbed by the Roman Empire, which renamed the town as Nitica.
 Its geographical position led the Romans to fortify the town, which was repeatedly attacked by Goths and other invaders.
 The town and the whole region of Colchis remained part of Byzantine Empire.

-It became a major trading settlement in which Genoese and Venetian merchants were prominent, trading in the town's main exports – wood, honey, wax and slaves.
+It was known to the Genoese merchants and the Gagra harbour might have been used by them.
 The name "Gagra" appeared for the first time on a map in 1308, on a map of the Caucasus made by the Italian Pietro Visconti, which is now in the Library of Saint Mark in Venice.